Anubis-programmer/ANUVerzum/README.md

 - Selectors are memoized functions which come handy if you need to do expensive calculations or conversions on the global state.
 - To create selector, use the <code>Anu.store.createSelector()</code> (it comes handy in <code>mapStateToProps()</code> - see <a href="#connector-api">Connecting components to the global state - The Connector API</a> section):
-    - Its first argument is an array of "getter" functions which will return the desired slice of the global state object.
+    - Its first argument is either a single "getter" function or an array of up to four "getter" functions, each returning a desired slice of the global state object.
     These functions must always return something.
-    - The second argument is a "handler" function which take as many arguments as many "getter" functions you defined; these arguments are the return values of the "getter" functions.
+    - The second argument is a "handler" function which takes as many arguments as "getter" functions you defined; these arguments are the return values of the "getter" functions.
-    Their number and order is the same as of the "getters" within the first (array) argument of the <code>Anu.store.createSelector()</code>.
+    Their number and order is the same as of the "getters" within the first argument of the <code>Anu.store.createSelector()</code>.
+    - In TypeScript, when you pass the getter array inline, the handler's parameter types are inferred automatically — no manual annotations needed.

         ```typescript
         import Anu, { SelectorFn } from 'anu-verzum';